stormasm/zednotes/README.md

-### self.center is the place where the files show up in the workspace
+#### PaneGroup or self.center is the place where the files show up in the workspace

 ```rust
 pub struct Workspace {